Black Adam: Fawcett Comics

 The canon version of Black Adam appeared only once during Fawcett's initial publication run of Captain Marvel comics.
-In The Marvel Family #1, Black Adam is an ancient Egyptian named Teth-Adam (i.e., "Mighty Human"), who is chosen by the wizard Shazam to be his successor due to his presumed moral purity.
+In The Marvel Family #1, Black Adam is introduced as an ancient Egyptian named Teth-Adam (i.e., "Mighty Human"), who serves the wizard Shazam.
+Deciding that he should transfer his powers and responsibilities to a younger successor, Shazam chooses Adam due to his presumed moral purity.
 This story is reprinted in DC's Shazam! #8 (1973), which is his first appearance in the Bronze Age.

-When Teth-Adam says the magic word "Shazam", he is transformed into the Mighty Adam, a superpowered being possessing the same powers that Captain Marvel would later be granted; however, the Mighty Adam is soon corrupted by the vastness of his powers.
+When Teth-Adam says the magic word "Shazam", he is transformed into "Mighty Adam".
 Originally, the wizard Shazam grants Adam powers derived from ancient Greco-Roman deities; later in the series, it was changed to ancient Egyptian deities.

-Deciding that he should rule the world, the Mighty Adam overthrows and kills the pharaoh and assumes the Egyptian throne.
-Angered by this betrayal, Shazam renames his errant champion Black Adam and—unable to revoke the powers he gave Adam—banishes him to the most distant star in the universe.
+The overwhelming magical power of his new form corrupts Teth-Adam, and he deposes the pharaoh, seizes his throne, and vows to conquer and rule all of humanity.
+Angered by this betrayal, Shazam renames his errant champion "Black Adam".
+Unable to take back the power he has bestowed, the old wizard instead crafts a spell to banish Adam to the furthest star in the universe.

 Black Adam spends the next 5,000 years flying back to Earth.
 By the time he makes it back, in 1945, Shazam has appointed three new champions to take his place: Captain Marvel, Captain Marvel Jr., and Mary Marvel.
 Adam's attempts to take over the world cause the Marvels to seek counsel with Shazam, who tells them about Black Adam.
 Adam succeeds in gagging Billy and Freddy while they are talking to Shazam.
 He then ties them up, planning to kill them later.
 Uncle Marvel releases them while Mary battles Black Adam, enabling them to transform.

-Adam does battle with the trio, known as the Marvel Family, but since all are equally invulnerable, the fight goes on and on without resolution.
+Adam does battle with the trio, known as the Marvel Family, but since all are equally invulnerable, the fight goes on without resolution.
 The non-powered Marvel Family member Uncle Marvel gets an idea from Shazam and tricks Adam into saying "Shazam," reverting him to Teth-Adam.
-The thousands of years it took traveling to earth catch up to him, and he's transformed into a skeleton.
+As he is no longer immortal, he dies and crumbles into a skeleton.
 Black Adam's costume is almost identical to Captain Marvel's—except that Black Adam's costume is black and golden yellow, instead of red and golden yellow.